melgoharyme/live-edge-detection/README.md

 You can use keyboard shortcuts to run the filters live [X, Y, M, S, L, Q, +, -] or can use the switch button on the GUI.

+You can use this simple program to learn kids about computer vision filters 🫠.

 ## Screenshot

 ![Live edge detection for kids, CustomTkinter](https://github.com/melgoharyme/live-edge-detection/blob/main/demo.jpeg?raw=true)